ndgeniebla/phaser-mkdocs/docs/04-final-features.md

     2. Setting the `isGameStarted` boolean back to false will put the game in the same state when it is first launched.

 ## Scoring System
-Now that the game properly checks who won a match and matches can be easily reset by pressing Spacebar, the only thing that is left is to create a scoring system.
+Now that the game properly checks who won a match and matches can be reset by pressing Spacebar, the only thing that is left is to create a scoring system.

 1. Declare the variables that will be used to track and display the score in global scope:
 ```JS title="game.js" linenums="26" hl_lines="11-14"